wernerjoss/grav-plugin-caldav2ics/README.md

 enabled: true
 ```

 Note that if you use the Admin Plugin, a file with your configuration named caldav2ics.yaml will be saved in the `user/config/plugins/`-folder once the configuration is saved in the Admin.
+In Addition, Configuration via the Admin is much easier than by editing the config file, as this has a nice, (hopefully) self-explaining UI, so you should really use this, at least for a Start :smile:

 ## Usage

+## TODO
+Trigger ICS Generation via Button in the Admin